-So, remote teams offer great opportunities: more economy and more productivity if managed effectively and with the right tools.
+In the end, Remote teams offer great opportunities: more economy and more productivity if managed effectively and with the right tools.
 We’ll talk about it later in this blog.

 This our analysis, we would like to know yours.
 Do you see other trends that can help to innovate and simplify the Project Management?